tanaynistala/geo-guide/_country-guides/CAN.md

   <img src="/img/CAN/signage/highways/tch-nl.png" width="128" alt="Trans-Canada Highway shield in Newfoundland" />

 The main route runs west-east from Victoria `BC` to St. John's `NL`, mostly signed either as Highway 1 (western four provinces, P.E.I., and Newfoundland) or a numberless route (Ontario and Québec).
-New Brunswick sign the route as Highway 2, and Nova Scotia signs it as Highways 104 and 105.
+New Brunswick signs the route as Highway 2, and Nova Scotia signs it as Highways 104-106.
 Asides from the main route, Highway 16 is another major highway on the network, running north of Highway 1 in the western four provinces.
 Other routes on the network are minor, mostly as alternate routes in Ontario and Québec, plus the Highway 100 ring road in Winnipeg `MB`.

 ## Provincial Highways and Roads